Ensuring Safety, Health, & Well-Being

 Amara follows these safety precautions (unless guidance changes) and asks that all those participating in a visit/interview or who visit our offices do as well to ensure mutual health and safety:

-- If anyone in the home responds yes to any of the screening questions (including a pre-existing condition) we will work with you to create a tailored approach to your interview/visit to ensure health and safety.
+- If anyone in the home has a pre-existing condition a symptom of COVID or a known exposure to COVID, we will work with you to create a tailored approach to your interview/visit to ensure health and safety.

-- If there is an illness within the home, we ask you follow the guidance from the Department of Health.
+- If there is an illness within the home, we ask you follow the guidance from the Department of Health and that you inform us directly.

 - Limit in-person contact:

 - We will complete the majority of interviews virtually and limit in-person visits to the most vital questions or things that need to be seen in-person.
-If you’re interested in a pre-visit question form to fill out to make this even shorter, just ask your Foster Care Specialist.
+If you’re interested in a pre-home visit question form to fill out to make this even shorter, just ask your Foster Care Specialist.

 - In-person viewing of the child’s room will be kept short.
 Licensing visits will be kept as short as possible focusing on what needs to be seen and verified in person.